Lake Hamana

 Lake Hamana (浜名湖, Hamana-ko) is a brackish lagoon in Shizuoka Prefecture, Japan.
 Formerly a true lake, it is now connected to the Pacific Ocean by a channel.
 As an internal body of water, it is considered Japan's tenth-largest lake (by area).
 It spans the boundaries of the cities of Hamamatsu and Kosai.

 Data

 The lake has an area of 65.0 km2 and holds 0.35 km3 of water.
 Its circumference is 114 km.
 At its deepest point, the water is 16.6 m deep.
 The surface is at sea level.

-Economic activity

-Lake Hamana is a commercial source of cultivated Japanese eel, nori, oysters and Chinese soft-shelled turtles.
-Fishers take sea bass, whiting, and flounder, among others.
-The lake has been developed as a resort area, with boating as a feature.

 History

 In ancient times, Lake Hamana was a freshwater lake.
 However, the 1498 Meiō Nankaidō earthquake altered the topography of the area and connected the lake to the ocean.
 As a result, the water in the lake is now brackish.